Year 2

 Maths

-This half term we will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Summer.
-Please click on the link below for Year 2 Summer KIRFs.
+This half term we will also be focusing on knowing and remembering our Key Instant Recall Facts (KIRFs) for Spring.
+Please click on the links below for Year 2 Spring KIRFs that will support your child with their learning of multiplication and division facts for the 10 times table.
+The online game, HIT THE BUTTON, will also support your child with this.

 If you have any questions about these areas of Maths please don’t hesitate to come and speak to us.